rit-magic-spell-studios/Break-The-Vape-App/APP_CHANGELOG.md

 ## Unreleased
 * Added first prototype of telemetry and player data tracking across the app and minigames
 	* Tracks points, what games were played, total playtime, and more
+* Added a screen for players to log in and track personal data using their RITch code
+* Added a new pass of the updated UI style

 ## v0.3.2 - July 8th, 2025
 * Added link from main menu to Not So Tasty